AndreThompson-Atlow/AndreThompson-Atlow/README.md

 My name is Andre Thompson and i'm a Fullstack Javascript Developer.
 I have a passion for solving problems, watching anime and writing code.

-- 🌱 I've been learning Angular2+ for about a week now, but i'm going quite a bit deeper on it.
-I'm also starting to learn Angular Material, Firebase and NgRx.
+- 🌱 I've gotten very comfortable with Angular, so i'm starting to work on improving my css/scss skills.

-- 🔭 I'm going to rebuild password saver, but using Angular + Material + Firebase.
+- 🔭 I'm planning on making a competitive online game soon...

 - ⚡ My favorite quote: "It's...
 Internet withdrawal...
 A really bad case...
 I haven't logged on in days...!" - Atsuro Kihara